EXCLUSIVE-Barclays CEO in bid to stem US talent flight

 The elevation of these newcomers to the bank bypassed tenured Barclays bankers that had been seen as possible successors, including those popular with their colleagues such as Marco Valla, who subsequently joined UBS, the sources said.

 Barclays in January had said it was in talks with Deasy and Wright's predecessors, John Miller and Jean-Francois Astier, about new roles.
-Miller left Barclays to join Jefferies last month, while Barclays only announced a new role for Astier this week, naming him global head of financial sponsors.
+Miller left Barclays to join Jefferies last month, while Barclays announced a new role for Astier this week, naming him global head of financial sponsors.
+In February, Astier had been appointed global chair of the investment bank.

 Venkatakrishnan said the changes were part of a succession plan and reflected the bank's strategic focus on covering big clients and the smart use of its balance sheet when it comes to financing the deals of private equity firms.